ZhaoBioinformaticsLab/PlantSSPProtocols/README.md

 <h3 id="prerequisite">1.1 Prerequisite</h3>
 <p><strong>1.1.1 Suggestion:</strong></p>
 <ol>
-<li>We recommend an X-windows desktop (such as gnome/XFCE/MATE) stead of SSH terminal because it is more convenient to edit file.</li>
+<li>We recommend an X-windows desktop (such as gnome/XFCE/MATE) instead of SSH terminal because it is more convenient to edit file.</li>
 <li>All commands below are typed  under Linux terminal.</li>
 <li>A line start with <code>#</code> in Linux command line indicates that this is explanatory information only.</li>
 <li>You need a no-root user with sudo privilege in host system to install docker packages and enable docker service.
 Asking your system administrator to install docker service and add your user as a member of docker group if you can’t have <code>sudo</code> privileges.</li>